Stand with Ukraine flag

 Where:

-• certCommonName - the common name (CN) of the specific certificate in the certificate chain.
+• certCnPattern - the pattern for the common name that should be present in the certificate chain.

-By employing the above configuration, clients connecting with an SSL certificate chain will be permitted to log in based on specific criteria.
-The SSL certificate chain should have the root certificate CN that matches the Root Common Name string, and the certificate’s CN should contain the string test.
+By employing the above configurations, clients connecting with an X.509 Certificate chain will be permitted to log in based on specific criteria.
+The X.509 Certificate chain should have the certificate CN that matches exactly with the Root Common Name string in the first case, matches with .* Pattern Common Name .* in the second case, and the certificate’s CN should contain the string test.
 Once authenticated using these credentials, clients will gain access to publishing and subscribing privileges limited to topics that start with test_ssl/.

 Get all MQTT Client Credentials